An accurate and efficient scheme for function extensions on smooth domains: Main theoretical result

 The function extension is, as expected, exponentially ill-conditioned.
-As $a$ increases, the condition number decreases, due to the fact that $-1$ is relatively closer to the origin with respect to the interval $[0,a]$.
-Since the extension formula~\eqref{extformula} only imposes the minimal conditions to ensure $\cC^n$ continuity across the boundary, \eqref{conditionnumber} can be viewed as the {\it intrinsic condition number} of any linear function extension scheme.
+As $a$ increases, the condition number decreases, due to the fact that $-1$ is relatively closer to the origin with respect to the interval $[0,a]$; for $a>1$ the condition number is approximately $e^{\frac{2n(\sqrt{a}+1)}{a}}.$ Since the extension formula~\cref{extformula} only imposes the minimal conditions to ensure $\cC^n$ continuity across the boundary, it seems quite reasonable that \cref{conditionnumber} can be viewed as the {\it intrinsic condition number} of any linear function extension scheme.